redkite-labs/redkitecms-docs/book/add-custom-block-advanced-part-1.rst

     1. How to add an App-Block to an existing bundle
     2. How to add a controller and a route to handle the implemented actions
-    3. How to add an App-Block's extra asset to AlphaLemon CMS
+    3. How to add an App-Block's extra asset to RedKite CMS
     4. How to override the default action to save the block's content

 .. note::